By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Before you start booking your trip to Saudi Arabia, find out about visas, local laws and customs, restrictions on what you can and can't do, and safety tips for women and LGBTQ+ travelers.

 It has never been easier to apply for a visa.
-Members of 49 nations, including the USA, Australia, and most of Europe, can apply for an e-visa online https://visa.visitsaudi.com/ and receive a response within minutes.
+Members of 66 nations, including the USA, Australia, and most of Europe, can apply for an e-visa online.
 The e-visa for tourists is valid for one year, for multiple entries of a maximum stay of 90 days each.
 If you cannot find your country of residence listed on its e-visa website, contact the Saudi Arabian embassy for more information.

 Under the forward-thinking rule of Crown Prince Muhammad bin Salman, known as MbS, and Saudi’s 2030 Vision, the formerly feared religious police, or Commission for the Promotion of Virtue and Prevention of Vice (CPVPV), has today been stripped of most of its powers; flogging has been outlawed, and women given rights to travel alone, drive cars, and work freely.

 For visitors, the law has eased to an extend that tourists do not have to cover up, although modest dress (covering shoulders and below the knee for both men and women) is advised.
-In hotels, even non-married tourists are allowed to share rooms, and single female travelers are welcomed, and are free to go anywhere.
+In hotels, even non-married tourists are allowed to share rooms, and single female travelers are welcomed, and are free to travel throughout the country.

-Missionary behavior, such as preaching a religion other than Islam, is treated with extreme prejudice and considered a crime in Saudi Arabia.
-Yet, talks about building a church for Christian worship within the mega-development of Neom are ongoing, and private practice of other religions is tolerated.
+Missionary behavior, such as preaching a religion other than Islam, is considered a crime in Saudi Arabia.
+Yet, there has been talks about building a church for Christian worship within the mega-development of Neom in the future.
 Travelers are allowed to bring a religious text, such as a Bible, into the country, but for personal use only.

 During the holy month of Ramadan, the date of which changes every year by around 10 days, it is respectful to avoid eating, drinking, smoking, and chewing gum, between sunrise and sunset hours in public.
-All restaurants are closed during the day, but many remain open between 5pm and 5am.
+Most restaurants are closed during the day, but many open after the sun goes down.

 Personal use, trafficking, or smuggling drugs in Saudi Arabia is illegal and punishment can include the death penalty.
-If you are bringing medication with you, carry a doctor’s prescription, preferably translated into Arabic.
+If you are bringing medication with you, check ahead of time to see if it is a prescription medication that needs prior approval.

 Beyond the general importation ban of illegal drugs and weapons, alcohol, pork, and pornography are also expressly prohibited.

-Pornography is widely defined and may include publications such as women’s fashion magazines.
+Pornography is widely defined and may include publications such as women’s fashion magazines if models are shown in undergarmets or swimsuits.
 On occasion, portable media devices can be seized for inspection by authorities, and you may lose your device if it has anything deemed to be forbidden on it.

 Taking photos in Saudi Arabia can be a touchy subject.
-Avoid taking pictures of government or military facilities, but, as a tourist, you won’t incur anything but a ticking off from the police if caught.
+Avoid taking pictures of government or military facilities.

 If you wish to take pictures of locals, and especially of women, simply ask.
 Many are more than happy to pose for an interested traveler, just do not attempt to do it sneakily, as that might just upset the wrong person.

-Always carry your identification with you at all times, whether it's a photocopy or your actual passport.
+Always carry your identification with you at all times.
 Saudi authorities reserve the right to check your identification, and this is a common occurrence especially if you are passing through security checkpoints.

-Female travelers can wear moderate clothing, which covers shoulders and ends below the knees, without any problems whatsoever in Jeddah, Riyadh, and tourist hot spots such as AlUla.
+Female travelers can wear moderate clothing, which covers shoulders and ends below the knees in Jeddah, Riyadh, and tourist hot spots such as AlUla.
 If exploring more remote areas, you might feel more comfortable wearing a loose abaya, the long, flowing robe, typically black, but available and worn in many colors.

 Neither local women nor female travelers have to cover their head, even if many choose to do so.
 It’s a simple and good idea to carry a scarf and abaya in your bag, for occasions where you might feel a little underdressed.